Craigharrison79/MS3-Recipes/README.md

 - #### Landing Page or menu

     - A clean inviting page to indicate what site the user is looking at.

-    - Simple brake down on the site and how it works.
+    - Simple breakdown on the site and how it works.

-    - A quickly way to find the recipe you are looking for or the ingredients you are looking to cook with.
+    - A quick way to find the recipes you are looking for or the ingredients you are looking to cook with.

     - Collapsible navbar on mobile devices for better visibility.

 - #### Recipe page

-    - Search bar to quickly find any recipe with a the uses of keywords.
+    - Search bar to quickly find any recipes with the uses of keywords.

-    - A clear look to the recipe cards with image, name of the recipe and a short description on the recipe.
+    - A clean look to the recipe cards with image, name of the recipe and a short description on the recipe.

-    - A icon on the card which will show more information about the recipe as well as button link to main page showing all the information on the recipe.
+    - A icon on the card which will show more information about the recipe as well as button link to the main page showing all the information on the recipe.

 - #### Login / Sign Up page

-    - Login and sign up on one page using tabs to switch bewteen each section.
+    - Login and sign up is on one page using tabs to switch between each section.

     - A toggle button to show the password to help the users enter the code.

-    - On sign up page the user will have to Confirm Password before sign up, this will stop the users enter a different password to the one they think they are entering.
+    - On sign up page the user will have to Confirm Password before signing up, this will stop the users entering a different password to the one they think they are entering.

 - #### Log Out

-    - Once login an log out option will appear in the navbar.
+    - Once login a log out option will appear in the navbar.

 - #### Profile page

     - On the users dashboard / profile page the option to create / update and delete recipes.
 But only update / delete that the user has created.

 - #### CRAD Features

     - Simple way to add recipes.
-        - Ingredients / Method input will need a dynamic table to be able to add and delete list of ingredients which then will be insert into an array in the database.
+        - Ingredients / Method input will need a dynamic table to be able to add and delete list of ingredients which then will be inserted into an array in the database.

     - Update recipes.
         - Will need additional table to add further more ingredients and methods.

         - Use of buttons to delete individual ingredients / method from the recipe record file.

-        - Alert to check then you want to confirm update of the recipe.
+        - Alert to check that you want to confirm the update of the recipe.

     - Delete recipes.

         - Button to delete the recipe file from the database.

-        - A warning alert to check then you want to confirm deletion of the recipe.
+        - A warning alert to check that you want to confirm deletion of the recipe.

 - #### Footer

     - Have the links to the navbar in the footer.

     - Social Media Links

-    - A button linking to a contact us page, so users / vistors can send any question to the owner of the site.
+    - A button linking to a contact us page, so users / visitors can send any questions to the owner of the site.

 - ### Future Features